zombie-einstein/bourse/README.md

 The library consists of two core crates:

-- `bourse-book` a library implementing a market order book.
+- `bourse-book` a library implementing a limit order book.
 Full documentation can be found [here](https://docs.rs/bourse-book/latest/bourse_book/).